Fliplet/fliplet-cli/docs/components/Definition.md

 - **mediaFolder** (Media Folder ID)
 - **richContent** (A rich content view)

-Component which uses array or complex objects can use the `$` operator to specify when iterate over arrays of objects.
+Components defining an array or complex objects can use the `$` operator to specify when to iterate over arrays of objects.
 Given your component saves data like the following:

 ```js
 Fliplet.Widget.save({